You are here

 A Planned National Science Foundation Industry-University Cooperative Research Center

-The center is a collaboration between the University of Louisiana at Lafayette, Tulane University, the University of Florida, Georgia Tech, and Tampere University.
+The center is a collaboration between the University of Louisiana at Lafayette, Tulane University, the Georgia Institute of Technology, and the University of Florida.

 NSF AHeAD brings university researchers with healthcare industry stakeholders to conduct foundational research needed to create usable AI-augmented decision support tools that enhance healthcare delivery, improve patient outcomes, and reduce costs.

 The AHeAD center addresses research gaps to make AI-Augmented systems safer and more usable across health systems.
-Even with significant promise in AI to improve care delivery and controlling costs, organizations face barriers to safe and effective implementation, including concerns about AI accuracy, patient safety and integration with health system workflows.
-AHeAD brings together leading AI researchers with implementation experts to address these challenges related to Human-AI interaction, privacy preserving AI and robustness of AI models.
+Even with significant promise in AI to improve care delivery and control costs, organizations face barriers to safe and effective implementation, including concerns about AI accuracy, patient safety and integration with health system workflows.
+AHeAD brings together leading AI researchers and implementation experts to address these challenges related to Human-AI interaction, privacy-preserving AI, and the robustness of AI models.

-The center will create best practices, evaluation frameworks, open models, and practical toolkits that health organizations can use to deploy AI systems more safely and effectively, train next-generation AI healthcare specialists, accelerating industry-wide adoption.
+The center will develop best practices, evaluation frameworks, open models, and practical toolkits that health organizations can use to deploy AI systems more safely and effectively, train the next generation of AI healthcare specialists, and accelerate industry-wide adoption.

 Visit the website